Archaeological Ruins of Kottadamuhela in Yala National Park (යාල කොටාදැමූහෙළ පුරාවිද්යා නටබුන්)

 Loading...

 Dhatuvamsa mentions about a dynasty of Dasaba kings (දසබෑ රජ පරපුර) who ruled the southern part of Sri Lanka from around the 3rd century BCE.
-Mahavamsa those kings are mentions these kings as Kataragama Kshatriyas (කතරගම ක්ෂත්රියවරුන්).
+Mahavamsa those kings are mentioned these kings as Kataragama Kshatriyas (කතරගම ක්ෂත්රියවරුන්).
 It is also mentioned in Dhatuvamsa that Gotabhaya of Rohana, who killed the ten kings of Kataragama, built a thousand temples on both sides of the river Mahaweli as punishment.

 The Kataragama dynasty was crucial in the evolution of the politics and expansion of Buddhism in the southern part of Sri Lanka in the 3rd and 2nd centuries BCE.
-This family used the fish as the royal emblem and inscriptions of donations by the members of this dynasty are scattered all over the south eastern part of Sri Lanka.
+This family used the fish as the royal emblem and inscriptions of donations by the members of this dynasty are scattered all over the southeastern part of Sri Lanka.

-In studying the members of this mysterious dynasty, Kottadamuhela early Brahmi cave inscriptions plays a part of identifying some of the members of this family.
+In studying the members of this mysterious dynasty, Kottadamuhela early Brahmi cave inscriptions play a part in identifying some of the members of this family.
 A lady who belonged to this lineage has donated seventeen caves between Bowattegala and Kottadamuhela.
 One inscription at Kottadamuhela records the donation of a cave to the Buddhist community.
 Her name is mentioned as Abi Savera, the daughter of Maha Siva, granddaughter of Dama Raja and consort of Aya Tissa, son of Aya Abaya.

 List of Archaeological Sites inside Yala and Kumana National Parks